memakura/seq2sprite/README-en.md

 Convert a sequence of images (png, svg) to a sprite file that can be imported to your Scratch project.

-In Scratch 2, [Upload costume from file] allows you to upload multiple costumes at once but does not maintain the original order of image files.
-In addition, it seems Scratch3 does not allow multiple upload of costumes.
-Using the sprite generator tool introduced here, you can create a sprite that has a lot of costumes in the same order as the original image-name order.
+Scratch 2.0 allows you to upload multiple image files at the same time using [Upload costume from file] but the original order of the image files is not maintained in the costume window.
+It seems Scratch 3.0 does not allow uploading multiple images at once (at least in its preview version).
+Using the sprite generator tool introduced here, you can create a sprite that has a lot of costumes in the same order as the original file-name order.
 This can be utilized for projects using, for example, realistic animations. ([Demo video](#demovideo))

 ![flow](readme_figs/flow-en.png)